jethoo/pokemonfinder/README.md

-# pokemonfinder
+# pokemon-finder

-Search for different pokemon based on their names or types All the matching results are displayed
+Search for different pokemon based on their names or types.
+All the matching results are displayed.
-Results can be sorted by Maximum Combat Points
+Results can be sorted by Maximum Combat Points.